Sperm washing

-Sperm washing is the process in which individual sperms are separated from the semen.
+Sperm washing is the process in which individual sperm are separated from the semen.
 Washed sperm is used in artificial insemination using the intrauterine insemination (IUI) technique and in in vitro fertilization (IVF).
 It may also be used to decrease the risk of HIV transmission by an HIV-positive male, in which case the washed sperm is injected into a female using an artificial insemination technique.

 Sperm washing involves removing any mucus and non-motile sperm in the semen to improve the chances of fertilization and to extract certain disease-carrying material in the semen.
 Sperm washing is a standard procedure in infertility treatment.

 Once the fastest sperm have been isolated, before using them for artificial insemination or in vitro fertilization, it is important to confirm the absence of HIV virus in the sample.

 The sample obtained after washing is analysed, usually using the PCR technique, to check that there is no viral particle.
 If the result is negative, i.e. there is no virus, this sample is suitable for use in assisted reproduction treatments.

 These samples are usually free of the virus in a high percentage.

 Procedure

 Sperm washing takes place in a laboratory following sperm donation.

 Sperm may be washed by density gradient centrifugation or by a "direct swim-up" technique that does not involve centrifugation.
 In normal semen samples, centrifugation causes no more DNA damage to spermatozoa than a direct swim-up technique.

-Washed sperm is concentrated in Hams F10 media without L-glutamine, warmed to 37 °C. A chemical known as a cryoprotectant is added to the sperm to aid the freezing and thawing process.
+Washed sperm is concentrated in Ham's F-10 media without L-glutamine, warmed to 37 °C. A chemical known as a cryoprotectant is added to the sperm to aid the freezing and thawing process.
 Further chemicals may be added which separate the most active sperm in the sample, as well as extend or dilute the sample so that vials for a number of inseminations are produced.